 Farmer Profile: Cheryl Carmona, Farm Manager

 Cheryl has been gardening in Baltimore for 8 years.
 Her interest in sustainable agriculture led her to an environmental science Masters program at the University of Maryland, where she studied agricultural soil and watershed sciences.
 With this training, Cheryl has been working to build an urban agriculture project that uses sustainable practices to raise awareness about the connections between agriculture and the environment, grow healthy food, and develop an urban community around agriculture.

 Where We Grow

 Where We Sell

-Our produce will be available at the Farm Alliance Stand at the Waverly market on Saturdays.
-Email us at boone.street.farm@gmail to receive updates about our upcoming markets, special prepared food events, workshops, and volunteer days.
+Our produce can be found at the Farm Alliance Stand at the Waverly Farmers Market on Saturdays.
+Contact firstname.lastname@example.org to receive updates about our upcoming markets, special prepared food events, workshops, and volunteer days.